 View the Bluefield State College yearly calendar below.
 Note key dates such as:

-- Last Day to Drop a Class and Receive a Grade of "W" or Officially Withdraw from the College November 04, 2022 (Friday)
+Last Day to Drop a Class or Officially Withdraw from the University